dubesoftware/dubesoftware/README.md

 Welcome to my public profile.

 ### ⚡ About me
-I am a full-stack software developer especially interested in building simple and fast software, scaling systems up and shipping reliable applications.
+I am a founder, full-stack software developer and [merchandise designer](https://gemologism.creator-spring.com/) especially interested in building simple and fast software, scaling systems up and shipping reliable applications.
 I enjoy building SaaS applications in Ruby on Rails and Hotwire. \*100% remote work only\*

 ### 🌱 Always learning something new!